Changissnz/goals/README.md

 also not have their judgments
 considered by the security apparatus
 so that the security apparatus can
-modify its approaches.
-Specifically,
+modify its approaches towards their
+wants.
+Specifically, introspection
-introspection taken by the security
+taken by the security apparatus
-apparatus does not consider the
+does not consider the judgments
-judgments of this second category
+of this second category based on
-based on their perspectives and
+their perspectives and experiences
-experiences due to said apparatus.
+due to said apparatus.

 Focusing on the other definition
 of an insecurity apparatus, one